gwynethmoreland/gwynethmoreland.github.io/_pages/teaching.md

 author_profile: true
 ---

-Currently I am teaching Math 215: Introduction to Advanced Mathematics.
-Our section meets 1-1:50PM on MWF.
+For fall 2024, I am teaching Math 210: Calculus III.
+Our section meets 2-2:50PM on MWF.
 Please see the [Blackboard site](https://uic.blackboard.com/) for more details.

-My office hours are Mondays at 2-3PM and Wednesdays at 12-1PM in SEO (Science and Engineering Offices) 413.
+My office hours are TBA.

 Past teaching (at UIC)
 ------
+* Spring 2024: Math 215 (Introduction to Advanced Mathematics)
 * Fall 2023: Math 210 (Calc III)

 Past teaching (at Harvard)